How to create better Color Halftone effects in Photoshop

 The original image and the halftone effect are on separate layers.

-And there we have it!
-That’s the trick to creating better halftone pattern effects using Photoshop’s Color Halftone filter.
+And there we have it.
+That’s how to create true vintage halftone effects using the Color Halftone filter in Photoshop.

 Related tutorials: